devinblais/dbx-file-request/README.md

 }
 ```

-Now you can just run `createRequest first-last` and it will poop out the request url for you!
+Now you can just run `createRequest "First Last"` and it will poop out the request url for you!